rowlandcoping/hopes-and-dreams/README.md

 ![image](static/images/feature-list/feed-filter.png)

- - follow and unfollow buttons allow the user to follow dreams or users of interest to them and then view them using the 'following' filter.
+ - Follow and unfollow buttons allow the user to follow dreams or users of interest to them and then view them using the 'following' filter.
 When following a dream on the feed, the page returns the user to the area of the page they were looking at when they pressed the button, providing a seamless experience.

 ![image](static/images/feature-list/follow-buttons.png)

- - users can immediately see from the feed how popular a dream (or their dream in 'view dream') is.
+ - Users can immediately see from the feed how popular a dream (or their dream in 'view dream') is.

 ![image](static/images/feature-list/follower-count.png)

- - comments on the feed are expandable which not only reduce clutter on the feed but allow the user to fully explore any content they are interested in without having to open a new window.
+ - Comments on the feed are expandable which not only reduce clutter on the feed but allow the user to fully explore any content they are interested in without having to open a new window.

 ![image](static/images/feature-list/expandable-comments.png)